weecology/data-sharing-paper/data_sharing_ms.md

 ![Examples of how to restructure two common issues with tabular data. (a) Each cell should only contain a single value.
 If more than one value is present then the data should be split into multiple columns. (b) There should be only one column for each type of information.
 If there are multiple columns then the column header should be stored in one column and the values from each column should be stored in a single column.](Data_formatting.jpg)

-While cross-tab data can be easier for data collectors to read and may be appropriate for data collection, this format makes it difficult to link the records with additional data (e.g., the location and environmental conditions at a site) and it cannot be properly used by most common database management and analysis tools (e.g., relational databases, dataframes in R and Python, etc.).
+While cross-tab data can be easier to read and may be appropriate for data collection, this format makes it difficult to link the records with additional data (e.g., the location and environmental conditions at a site) and it cannot be properly used by most common database management and analysis tools (e.g., relational databases, dataframes in R and Python, etc.).
 If tabular data are currently in a cross-tab structure, there are tools to help restructure the data including functions in Excel, R [e.g., melt() function in the R package reshape; @wickham2007], and Python (e.g., melt() function in the Pandas Python module [http://pandas.pydata.org/](http://pandas.pydata.org/)).

 In addition to following these basic rules you should also make sure to use descriptive column names [@borer2009].